haroldlinke/pyMobaLedLib/README.md

 http://vb2py.sourceforge.net/online_conversion.html.
 Therefore some hidden errors are still possible due to incompatibilities of the translation.

 History of Change
-V3.1.0.001 -  7.4.2022 - HL - Initial creation of pyMobaLedLib, derived from MobaledLib-PyProgammGenerator Version LX4.19
+V3.1.0.001 -  7.4.2022 - HL
-                              New features:
+- Initial creation of pyMobaLedLib, derived from MobaledLib-PyProgammGenerator Version LX4.19
 - Selection of USB port is LINUX compatible
 - ARDUINO Library check at start of program, when libraries are missing, they are downloaded automatically
 - Update of MLL ("Aktualisiere Bibilotheken) and Install Beta Test of MLL implemented
 - Update of pyMobaLedLib implemented (Button under Optionen - Update)

 Open Issues:
 - define a simple installation mechanism for LINUX and Mac